 On one of my more popular articles answering the question, “Where is my refund? ” I got the following representative comments which was the genesis of the title of this post.
 So I thought I would take some time here to address the obligations of these online tax providers when it comes to dealing with delays in receiving their refund.
 And suggest a better way.

 Matthew – I’ve received two notices in the mail, both saying that my return was under review.
-The last on I received on March 24th, 2015, said that the review would be completed by May 04th, 2015.
-Okay, so here we are in 2016, and I still haven’t received mine.
+The last on I received on March 24th which said that the review would be completed by May 4th.
+Okay, so here we are 8 months later and I still haven’t received mine.
 I’ve tried calling the IRS countless times, but I can never seem to get through to anyone.
 I often here a previously recorded message that says no one is available to take my call.
 This is a HUGE pain in the ass.
 Especially since now the online “where’s my refund” tool no longer even finds my return.
 I’ve decided to go to H&R Block tomorrow with the hopes that they will be able to help me locate my missing return.
 I’m more than frustrated at this point.
 If I owed the IRS the amount of money they owe me right now, they’d be all over me about it, hounding me, or garnishing my wages.
 Sickening.

 REPLY – Courtney : Did H&R Block help you?
 I have the same issue.